SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 * [Orphaned Workspaces](#orphaned-workspaces)
 * [Storage Metrics](#storage-metrics)

-Use Orphaned Users and Orphaned Workspaces reports to **detect and manage orphaned users and resources**, and the Storage Metric to **view storage consumption** for your tenant by site and **determine if you're at risk of running out of storage**.
+Use Orphaned Users and Orphaned Workspaces reports to **detect and manage orphaned users and resources**, and the Storage Metric to view your **tenant-wide storage consumption** and **determine if you're at risk of running out of storage**.

 ## Orphaned Users